Altidias/Milestone1_Group52/Software Design Document.md

   - R4.1 The software shall include a daily nutrition tracker where users can log food items consumed.
   - R4.2 The software shall allow users to set or modify daily nutrition goals.
   - R4.3 The software shall generate and/or display reports on progress towards goals with information from the tracker.

-Example Functional Requirements:
+- **R5: Error Handling and Logging**
-- R1.1 The program shall accept multiple file names as arguments from the command line.
+ - R5.1: The software shall appropriately report any errors to the user in a simple manner.
-- R1.2 Each file name can be a simple file name or include the full path of the file with one or more levels.
+ - R5.2: The software shall log any errors in a more detailed manner to an external file which should provide the developers to identify any bugs

-- etc …
+ - R5.3: The software shall log all user interactions and software tasks to trace the error and figure out the problem.

 ### 2.3 Use Case Diagram
 Provide a system-level Use Case Diagram illustrating all required features.